TwistyPuzzles/Program5-Games/README.md

 # Program5-Games
-Will be able to play with two players.
+Will be able to play Tic Tac Toe with two players.